chronotruck/FlagPhoneNumber/README.md

 // Set the parent view controller to enable the search phoneNumberTextField.parentViewController = self

-// You can programmatically change the choosen flag phoneNumberTextField.setFlag(with: "FR")
+// You can change the choosen flag phoneNumberTextField.setFlag(with: "FR")

-// You can programmatically change the phone number, that will update automatically the flag image phoneNumberTextField.set(phoneNumber: "0600000001")
+// You can change the phone number, that will update automatically the flag image phoneNumberTextField.set(phoneNumber: "0600000001")

 // You can also get the phone number to E164 format